PJ789/Syonara/README.md

 The shift register output is read & decoded by the Syonara firmware.
 (An algorithm in the firmware ensures that there is no misread due to two columns being scanned at the same time).

-The scanning circuit is 'hot-wired' onto the original (unused) circuit board, using matrix column/row test points as a solder pads.
+The scanning circuit is 'hot-wired' onto the original (unused) circuit board, using matrix column/row test points as solder pads.

 ### Circuit 2: Caps Lock, Num Lock, Scroll Lock, and Application LEDs circuit